The Ballad of Lucy Jordan: Background

 The song was recorded by the English singer Marianne Faithfull for her 1979 album Broken English.
 This version was released as a single, on the Island label, in October 1979, and became one of her highest-charting songs.
-It is featured on the soundtracks to the films Montenegro, Tarnation and Thelma & Louise.
-Thelma and Louise has a similar fatalistic theme.
-Faithfull also performed the song during a guest appearance in the episode "Donkey" from the fourth season of Absolutely Fabulous, in which God (Faithfull) sings the song in a dream to a miserable, dieting Edina.
-In 2016, the Faithfull version was used in the finale of American Horror Story: Hotel.

 In an interview on ITV's The South Bank Show aired on 24 June 2007, Faithfull said that her interpretation was that Lucy climbs to the rooftop but gets taken away by "the man who reached and offered her his hand" in an ambulance ("long white car") to a psychiatric hospital, and that the final lines ("At the age of thirty-seven she knew she'd found forever / As she rode along through Paris with the warm wind in her hair ...") are actually in her imagination at the hospital.

 The official music video for the song features Faithfull alone, smartly dressed and with coiffured hair adorned with ornate golden oak leaves.
 Shots with her squatting on the floor hugging herself or her standing looking tense, anxious and remote, alternate and overlap with shots of her singing the song, either in full length or in close-up portrait.
-An alternate promotional 12-minute music video was also created, which was directed by Derek Jarman and features the tracks "Witches Song", "The Ballad of Lucy Jordan" and "Broken English" and features Faithfull walking around the centre of London while the songs play one after another the background - the Broken English segment is interspersed with footage from World War 2.
+An alternate promotional 12-minute music video was also created, which was directed by Derek Jarman and features the tracks "Witches Song", "The Ballad of Lucy Jordan" and "Broken English", and features Faithfull walking around the centre of London while the songs play one after another the background; the "Broken English" segment is interspersed with footage from World War II.